-There must be a clubhouse facility either on the ground or in the near vicinity and which must be open on match days to provide refreshments to spectators.
-NB for Grade G and above, the clubhouse, if not on the ground, must be immediately adjacent to it.
+There must be a clubhouse facility either on or adjacent to the ground, which must be open on match days to provide refreshments to spectators.

 1.6 Car Parking

 There should be adequate car parking facilities on or adjacent to the ground.
 Car parking within the ground may not be acceptable.